antononcube/RakuForPrediction-book/Articles/Introduction-to-Data-Wrangling-with-Raku.md

 - Performance improvements

-    - At this point I have not considered how fast or slow are Raku data wrangling functions.
+    - At this point I have not considered how fast or slow are the Raku data wrangling functions.

     - Of course, that has to be investigated in sufficient detail.